nitishsingh158/MechaCar_Statistical_Analysis/README.md

 ![Lot3](Resources/lot3.png)

 ## Study Design: MechaCar vs Competition
-The following analysis can be done to further quantify how the MechaCar(baseline Automotive) performs against the competition.
+The following analysis can be done to further quantify how the MechaCar(baseline automotive) performs against the competition.
-The statistical study can be performed as follows:
+The statistical study can be performed to test the following:
+- Fuel Efficiency, mpg (highway and city) / engine hp
+- Cost of the vehicle
+- horsepower / vehicle type

+#### Statistical Tests
-- Merge the competitor data with mechanical data and add a categorical field "manufacturer"
+- Merge the competitor data with the MechaCar data and add a categorical field "manufacturer" to filter on using `group_by`.
-- The mpg and cost in all datasets must be numerical, continuous and normally distributed.
+- The mpg and cost and hp in all datasets must be numerical, continuous and normally distributed.
 Also, the variance among each group should be very similar.
-- Add a new field called car-type example: compact, sedan, SUV, AWD etc.
+- Add a new field for vehicle type example: compact, sedan, SUV, AWD etc. This will be used for the horsepower/vehicle type analysis.
-- Perform two ANOVA analysis for the cost, fuel efficiency (mpg) for the same type of cars
+- Perform two ANOVA analysis for the fuel efficiency (mpg), cost and horsepower for the same type of cars with the following hypothesis:<br>
-- Evaluate the null hypothesis which states that all groups are equal.
+H0 : The means of all groups are equal, or µ1 = µ2 = … = µn.<br>
+Ha : At least one of the means is different from all other groups.

+#### Inference
-- if the Pr(>F) > 0.05 (Significance level) we can state the MechaCar is performing as well as its competitors
+- If the Pr(>F) > 0.05 (Significance level) we can state the MechaCar is performing as well as its competitors, but if the Pr(>F) < 0.05 we can conclude that the mean of the metrics for MechaCars is different from its competitors.
+In such a case we will need to perform a t-test to find out whether the statistical mean for MechaCars is lower or greater than the means of its competitors.